alantsx/alantsx/README.md

 Hello there,

 My name is Alan Fabricio.
-I'm 29 and Java developer at Vivo-Telefonica.
+I'm 30 and Back-end enginner at Arena

 Currently I've been graduating in Computer Systems Analysis and post-graduating in Artificial Intelligence and Machine Learning.
 Studies and side projects 100% focused on Node.JS and JavaScript stack